Middle East - CVT Jordan

 Jordan is home to hundreds of thousands of refugees fleeing wars and violence in Iraq and Syria.
 The refugees – men, women and children – have experienced tremendous suffering, including brutal torture and other terrible human rights abuses.

-Since the start of the uprising against the Syrian government in March 2011, hundreds of thousands of Syrians have fled to other countries.
-Over 210,000 Syrians have registered with the United Nations refugee agency in Jordan and the government of Jordan estimates more than 300,000 Syrians have sought sanctuary there.
-According to the United Nations Human Rights Council, the Syrian government and its militias (known as shabiha) have demonstrated “patterns of summary execution, arbitrary arrest, enforced disappearance, torture, including sexual violence, as well as violations of children’s rights.”
+Since the start of the uprising against the Syrian government in March 2011, millions of Syrians have fled to other countries.
+Over 580,000 Syrians have registered with the United Nations refugee agency in Jordan.
+The UN Human Rights Council reports that the Syrian government and its militias (known as shabiha) have demonstrated “patterns of summary execution, arbitrary arrest, enforced disappearance, torture, including sexual violence, as well as violations of children’s rights.”

 Iraqis continue to suffer severe human rights violations since the US-led invasion of Iraq in 2003.
 After President Saddam Hussein was overthrown, Iraq became a battleground for competing forces that the Shia-led government has not been able to stem.
 Insurgent groups, including angry Sunnis, former army officers, supporters of the Hussein regime, and Al-Qaeda affiliated groups, targeted civilians and security forces through campaigns of kidnappings and killings.
 A surge of US troops in 2008 lessened the number of attacks, although sporadic attacks continue.